-Anita and I choose to attend the VHF contesting, Low-Band Antenna and Waterfall Displays sessions and they were all very interesting.
+Anita and I chose to attend the VHF contesting, Low-Band Antenna, and Waterfall Displays sessions, which were all very interesting.
 It was also great to see all of our friends from Contesting Community.

-We began our visit to the HAMvention exhibit halls at the ARRL booth.
-It is quite something to see the scope of the activities that The ARRL engages in to the benefit of the Amateur Radio Community.
+We began our visit to the Hamvention exhibit halls at the ARRL booth.
+It is quite something to see the scope of the activities that The ARRL engages in for the benefit of the Amateur Radio Community.

 We had the opportunity to spend a little time with our friend Bob Heil, K9EID again this year.
 Bob and the HAM Nation crew are always fun to listen to.
 Bob was also part of Contest University this year where he spoke about improving contest audio.

-A big part of the HAMvention fun was the various dinners and end of day events that we attended.
-We did the RTTY Contesting, Top Band and Contesting Dinners this year.
+A big part of the Hamvention fun was the various dinners and end-of-day events that we attended.
+We made the RTTY Contesting, Top Band, and Contesting Dinners this year.
 A special treat was seeing Ward Silver, N0AX and the Spurious Emission Band perform some HAM Radio Hits!